braucalderon/coronaVirus/covid_connect/README.md

 ### `Challenges`
 <ul>
     <li>As I get more familiar with components in react and the manipulation of API's.
 I wanted to developed a website using real data.
 The straggles from fetching too much data to fetch the necessary it has been taking more of the time as wanted to keep performance to the max.
 However, the final objective of this project is to analyse data, easy to read to the user.</li>
-    <li>Issue: One state is repeated twice once the state is clicked.</li>
 </ul>

  ### `Note`